 When you’ve found your dream property, put an offer to the vendor and had it accepted, you will need to secure the finances to complete the purchase.
 This will usually involve getting a mortgage.

 It’s useful to understand the different types of mortgages that lenders provide – here’s a helpful guide.

 Some people find that applying for and getting a mortgage can be stressful.
 However, by knowing what the mortgage application process involves, you can ensure that it is both relatively easy and that you get the best mortgage for your specific needs.

 The first thing that you have to decide is where you are going to get your mortgage from.

 You can apply for a mortgage direct to a building society, or other type of lender, or, alternatively, use a regulated mortgage broker to help you.

 The application process

-Once you have decided what mortgage you want, you will have to complete an application form that will require information from you on both your (and anyone you are applying with) financial situation and information about the property that you are buying.
+Your building society will require information from you on both your (and anyone you are applying with) financial situation and information about the property that you are buying.

 The mortgage valuation

 Once the mortgage agreement in principle has been confirmed, your building society will arrange for a valuation survey to be carried out on the property you are buying.
 The purpose of this is to ensure that the property is suitable to act as a guarantee for the loan that you are taking out.